Facing execution, Julius Jones seeks clemency — with help from an unlikely ally

 Over the years, Ellison would seek out records from the case, including material filed by his post-conviction lawyers — some of which was information that was not argued in Jones’s trial.
 She reread the trial transcripts and reflected on moments in the case.
 Then “The Last Defense” aired and further complicated the picture.

-For five years, Ellison said she’d have a recurring dream about Howell who would appear, alive, in a crowd of faces from AA, or people from Edmond.
+For five years, Ellison said she’d have a recurring dream about Howell, who would appear, alive, in a crowd of faces from AA, or people from Edmond.
 The astonished Ellison would always say, “You’re here!” and Howell would always reply: “It was a mistake.”

 She knows it sounds flighty, but the dream has become more poignant in the past six months as she wrestled with whether to speak up on Jones’s behalf.
-She worries about backlash, that her intentions will be misread and most of all, that it will permanently alienate her from Howell’s surviving family, whom she believes still back Jones’s conviction.
+She worries about backlash, that her intentions will be misread and most of all, that it will permanently alienate her from Howell’s surviving family, who she believes still back Jones’s conviction.

 Multiple messages and calls left with phone numbers and emails associated with Howell’s three surviving siblings were not immediately returned.